Gun Game: Reception

 Ben Kidson of PCGamesN praised the addition of Arms Race to Counter-Strike: Global Offensive, describing default Counter-Strike as a "long slog" and saying that Gun Game was different due to the near-immediate respawn of the player as opposed to the typical permadeath.
 Also commenting on the game's lack of gun purchasing, he called it "oddly liberating".
 Craig Pearson of Rock Paper Shotgun described Arms Race as "if someone accidentally tumble-dried Counter-Strike".
 Wesley Yin-Poole of Eurogamer described Call of Duty: WWII's version of Gun Game as "especially awesome", but noted that it had a major problem with AFK players, who are encouraged to "play" through as many rounds as possible as part of the game's Special Order incentives and find Gun Game the quickest way to do so, calling on the game's developers to punish such players.
 Imogen Beckhelling, also of Rock Paper Shotgun, called Valorant's Escalation mode "exactly the sort of game I crave inbetween the usual tense shoot-outs", noting that it not only included the game's typical weapons, but also randomized special abilities various agents were able to use, describing the result as "brilliant chaos" and "fab", but wanting it to be even more chaotic.
-The Gun Game of Call of Duty: Black Ops Cold War was described by Jeremy Peel of PC Gamer as "a mode that might be older than some of Cold War’s players", with "a challenging curve" due to the later guns being sniper rifles, but resulting in "one of the finest highs" in the game when the player wins.
+The Gun Game of Call of Duty: Black Ops Cold War was described by Jeremy Peel of PC Gamer as "a mode that might be older than some of Cold Wars players", with "a challenging curve" due to the later guns being sniper rifles, but resulting in "one of the finest highs" in the game when the player wins.
 Edwin Evans-Thirlwell, also from Rock Paper Shotgun, said that Gun Game was the "bestest-best game mode".